 The same approach applies to election coverage.
 Media outlets have to identify the topics that are of interest to the electorate.
 Furthermore, the duty of raising awareness and shaping their audience into informed voters, fully aware of their civic duties and capable of elaborating constructive opinions, falls on their shoulders.
 They thus allow voters to choose the best candidates and hold them responsible and accountable for their actions.
+During the electoral process, media outlets play different roles, and bear several responsibilities, such as:

-During the e civic responsibility Media outlets should inter alia explain the electoral system, highlight the role of the public administration in organizing elections, introduce the candidates, and review their political manifestos. responsibility vis-a-vis the electorate Media outlets should share news and stories, shape a public opinion, raise voters' awareness, encourage high electoral turnout, and communicate about political platforms and candidates' manifestos. responsibility vis-a-vis the political authority Media outlets should assume their role as the "Fourth Estate," exercise oversight, and cover the elections to ensure fairness and the proper implementation of the law. responsibility vis-a-vis the candidates Media outlets should publish the political platforms of opponents, rate and analyze them, publish the lists of candidates, provide a space for all candidates to express themselves, and maintain an unbiased and impartial coverage.
+civic responsibility Media outlets should inter alia explain the electoral system, highlight the role of the public administration in organizing elections, introduce the candidates, and review their political manifestos. responsibility vis-a-vis t electorate the Media outlets should share news and stories, shape a public opinion, raise voters' awareness, encourage high electoral turnout, and communicate about political platforms and candidates' manifestos. responsibility vis-a-vis t political authority the Media outlets should assume their role as the "Fourth Estate," exercise oversight, and cover the elections to ensure fairness and the proper implementation of the law. responsibility vis-a-vis t candidates the Media outlets should publish the political platforms of opponents, rate and analyze them, publish the lists of candidates, provide a space for all candidates to express themselves, and maintain an unbiased and impartial coverage.